fluidd-core/FluiddPI/README.md

 A pi image with Klipper, Moonraker and Fluidd pre-installed.

-This repository contains the necessary code to generate the distribution from an existing Raspbian lite distro image.
+This repository contains the necessary code to generate the distribution from an existing Raspberry Pi OS lite distro image.

 ## Where to download?